rhamill1/rails-associations/README.md

 This will also change the file `db/schema.rb` updating it to include the new table structure.

-Let's do it again.
+##### Let's do it again!

 Now, we'll create a User model with name, email, street address, and age as column names.

 <details><summary>What's the command to create the User model and migration?
-Try to write out the command without opening the hint below.</summary>
+Try to write out the command without opening this hint.</summary>
 `rails g model user name:string email:string street_address:string age:integer`
 </details>